Popular Socialist Party (Cuba): History

 The party was founded in 1925 with the help of Soviet officials.
-It immediately became the Cuban representative for the Comintern and would remain a member until the Comintern's dissolution in 1943.
+It immediately became the Cuban representative for the Comintern and would remain a member until its dissolution in 1943.

-The party supported the first presidency of Fulgencio Batista from 1940 to 1944, primarily due to his early advocacy of strengthening labour laws and labour unions, as well as his pro-American stance during World War II.
+The party supported the first presidency of Fulgencio Batista from 1940 to 1944, primarily due to his early advocacy of strengthening labour laws and labour unions, as well as his pro-Allied stance during World War II.
 As a result, two of the party's leaders, Juan Marinello Vidaurreta and Carlos Rafael Rodríguez, were successively appointed ministers without portfolio.

 The party formed an alliance with the Orthodox Party in the 1944 general elections, but was defeated by the Auténticos-Republican alliance, winning only four seats in the House of Representatives.
 They went on to win five seats in the 1946 mid-term elections.

-In the 1948 general election, the party put forward Juan Marinello as its presidential candidate.
+In the 1948 general election, the party proposed Juan Marinello as its presidential candidate.
 While he finished fourth, the party won five seats in the House elections.
 They later won four in the 1950 mid-term elections.

 The Auténticos government under President Carlos Prío Socarrás banned the party's daily newspaper, Hoy, in 1950.
-Following Fulgencio Batista's 1952 coup d'état, the party itself was banned, but it managed to continue publishing its newspaper.
+Following Fulgencio Batista's 1952 coup d'état, the party was banned, but it continued publishing its newspaper.

 The party was initially critical of Fidel Castro.
 In 1961, the party merged into the Integrated Revolutionary Organizations (ORI), the precursor to the current Communist Party of Cuba.